LDS-Data/lds-church-discipline/README.md

 * [Leonard Rich](https://en.wikipedia.org/wiki/Leonard_Rich) (1800-1868)—Dec 1837—Inaugural member of the Seven Presidents of Seventy—Excommunicated after joining a group of dissenters led by fellow excommunicant Warren Parrish, attempting to restore the church to its prior form as the "Church of Christ".

 * [Luke Johnson](https://en.wikipedia.org/wiki/Luke_Johnson_(Mormon)) (1807-1861)—1838—Original member of the Quorum of the Twelve Apostles—[Excommunicated](https://www.josephsmithpapers.org/person/luke-johnson).
 He was rebaptized in 1846 and journeyed to Utah where he lived the rest of his life.

+* [Harvey G. Whitlock](https://en.wikipedia.org/wiki/Harvey_G._Whitlock) (1809-after 1880)—1838?—Early Mormon physician, Book of Commandments witness—[He "withdrew" from the church](https://www.josephsmithpapers.org/person/harvey-gilman-whitlock) and was presumably excommunicated as a result, as he was rebaptized in 1858.
+The "Journal History of the Church" in 1859 [reported](https://catalog.churchofjesuschrist.org/assets?id=6356ac4d-c36f-483c-b90e-37ce4fa02547&crate=0&index=266) that he had "apostatized" in 1838 and "went with Geo\[rge\] M. Hinkle", the later-excommunicated militia leader who turned Joseph Smith over to the Missourians.

 * [John Gaylord](https://en.wikipedia.org/wiki/John_Gaylord) (1797-1874)—13 Jan 1838—Member of the Presidency of the Seventy—[Excommunicated for "rising up in rebellion against the church"](https://www.josephsmithpapers.org/back/general-church-officers-october-1835-january-1838), reportedly due to his bitterness over the failure of the Kirtland Safety Society.
 He later reunited with the church, following James J. Strang after Joseph Smith's death, and joining the Reorganized Church of Jesus Christ of Latter Day Saints upon Strang's death.